Skip to content

 Applications Around The Globe & In All Categories

-Even those competing in the e-commerce world use influencer marketing to gain share from the biggest player, Amazon.
+Even those competing in the e-commerce world use influencer marketing to gain a share from the biggest player, Amazon.
 While not a traditional influencer personality, Buzzfeed’s Tasty recently partnered with Walmart and its subsidiary, Jet.com, to gain access to Tasty’s young and highly engaged millennial audience.
 Musselman’s partnered with Jewlish during the Chanukah season to capitalize on the infamous latke and applesauce combination in a more Jewish focused context.

 Various Platforms But One Leader

 There are many primary platforms in the general market where influencer marketing occurs, but in the Jewish market, the platforms of popularity are more limited.
-For the time being, Instagram is where the lion share of opportunity and influence can be found.
-Increasingly, interaction via Instagram’s Stories feature takes engagement share from both first to market competitors like Snapchat.
+For the time being, Instagram is where the lion’s share of opportunity and influence can be found.
+Increasingly, interaction via Instagram’s Stories feature takes engagement share from both first-to-market competitors like Snapchat.
 The Stories feature is so popular that we see cannibalization of sorts regarding engagement on the traditional profile feed and Facebook’s other social platforms.
 To put the Stories feature’s growth and popularity into perspective, it is estimated that more than 200 million new users were added since the feature launched a bit more than a year ago.
 This is merely another indicator of how much content is out there and how important it becomes to have a platform that provides the most engaging experience.

 Strategy Over Vanity